bernar0507/ASB/README.md

 The paper choosed by us was the "Evolution of the mitochondrial genome in snakes: Gene rearrangements and phylogenetic relationships" written by Jie Yan, Hongdan Li and Kaiya Zhou* in 2008.

+# Assignment 2

+In this second assignment of this curricular unit me and my group had the main objective to solve a discussion that was being held by Botanists regarding a certain plant population that had unique phenotypic traits, which they called "GreenLeaf".
+This species, at first, had undistinguishable differences to another plant named “BlackLeaf”.
+For this reason, some said it was a new species and others claimed to be the same in agreement with the already said small differences being irrelevant to them.
+To overcome this argument, they used many populations from the “BlackLeaf” species and two “GreenLeaf” individuals, using RAD-Seq.
+In order to solve this same problem, our team planned an approach.
+Considering the learnt sequencing analysis techniques during our classes, we chose to apply High Throughput Sequencing (HTS) methods.